Bat Symbolism and Meaning – Totem and Spirit

 In Norse mythology, bats are often associated with the goddess Freya.
 She was believed to be able to transform into a giant bat and fly through the night sky, making them a symbol of strength, agility, and freedom.

-They were also seen as a sign of protection and good luck in some cultures.
+In some cultures, they were also seen as a sign of protection and good luck.
 Bats were believed to have the ability to bring good fortune to those who believed in them, and they were seen as a symbol of luck, fertility, and prosperity.

-In some traditions, bats were thought to be shapeshifters that could bring messages from the heavens or the underworld.
+In some traditions, bats were considered shapeshifters that could bring messages from the heavens or the underworld.

 They were also seen as a symbol of death and rebirth—when a bat died, it was believed to be reborn again in a new form.
 In Norse mythology, bats were often seen as powerful creatures that could bring both good and bad luck to humans.